-This group is a subset of the participants within the DW process, and the bulk of the Assessment Process (AP) participants, including assessment leads and other analysts as needed

-(who will contribute to the report and analyses), Cooperator representatives (e.g., 1-2 members of the Council SSC or equivalent), and 1-2 other external analysts as recommended by the PT.
-Members are expected to maintain a high level of commitment, participating in both the data workshop process and assessment webinars to ensure consistent decision making.
-The team should have a good balance of technical expertise and regional knowledge.
-Any perceived biases should be balanced to the extent possible.
-Decisions are made by consensus.
+This group is similar to the previous style of assessment panels.
+It is a subset of the participants within the DW process, and the bulk of the Assessment Process participants and should include assessment leads and other analysts as needed (who will contribute to the report and analyses), Cooperator representatives (e.g., 1-2 members of the Council SSC or equivalent), and 1-2 other external analysts as recommended by planning team.
+Members are expected to maintain a high level of commitment, participating in both the data workshop process and assessment workshop processes to ensure consistent decision making.
+The team should have a good balance of technical expertise and regional knowledge and any perceived biases should be balanced to the extent possible.
+Decisions made by consensus.
 Specific duties include:

-- 1. Data Stage - DW working groups, which may include experts outside the ADT, make recommendations and prepare report sections and associated documentation. - Recommendations regarding appropriate data sets and the use thereof are discussed during the full plenary.
-ADT members are responsible for ensuring their consensus recommendations are included in appropriate DW report sections. - 2.
-Assessment Stage - Assessment participants may also include others beyond the ADT, such as other analysts/data providers, fishers and other stakeholders, who contribute to the discussions, but are not part of the consensus decision making process. - The ADT may deviate from recommendations made during the DW process. - ADT members may contribute analyses as needed (based on expertise, especially if added to the working group to help with a specific analytical area), contribute to report preparation, and present to Review Panel as needed.
+1. Data Stage

+- DW work groups, which may include experts outside the ADT, make recommendations and prepare report sections and associated documentation - Recommendations regarding appropriate data sets and the use thereof are discussed during the full plenary.
+ADT members are responsible for ensuring their consensus recommendations are included in appropriate DW report sections.

+2. Assessment Stage

+- Assessment participants may also include others beyond the ADT, such as other analysts/data providers, fishers and other stakeholders who contribute to the discussions, but are not part of the consensus decision making process. - The ADT may deviate from recommendations made during the DW process - ADT members may contribute analyses as needed (based on expertise, especially if added to the working group to help with a specific analytical area), contribute to report preparation, and present to RW as needed